Judge dismisses classified documents case against Donald Trump - KVIA

 By Katelyn Polantz, CNN

-(CNN) — Judge Aileen Cannon has dismissed the classified documents case against Donald Trump.
+(CNN) — Federal district judge Aileen Cannon has dismissed the classified documents case against Donald Trump.

 In a ruling Monday, Cannon said the appointment of special counsel Jack Smith violated the Constitution.